 SWT3 AI Witness SDK

-The trust layer for AI systems.
+The evidence layer for AI systems.
 Cryptographic attestation for every inference.
 Trust Mesh for agent-to-agent verification.
-Policy-as-code attestation for tool execution.
-65 AI procedures mapped to EU AI Act, NIST AI RMF, CMMC, and SR 11-7.
+Policy-as-code governance for tool execution.
+106 AI procedures mapped to EU AI Act, NIST AI RMF, CMMC, SR 11-7, and 27 more frameworks.
 Zero data retention.
 Three lines of code.
-SDKs in 5 languages.
-Works with OpenAI, Anthropic, Bedrock, LiteLLM (100+ providers), Ollama, vLLM, LangChain, Vercel AI SDK, and MCP.
+SDKs in 7 languages.
+21 integrations including OpenAI, Anthropic, Bedrock, LiteLLM, Ollama, vLLM, Cohere, Qdrant, LangChain, LangGraph, Google ADK, CrewAI, Microsoft AGT, and MCP.

 Protocol Specification →